StigLidu/TURN/readme.md

     ```bash
     pip install -r requirements.txt
     ```
-   > *Note:* For GPU-based inference, ensure you have the necessary CUDA libraries and drivers installed.
+   > *Note:* For GPU-based inference, ensure the necessary CUDA libraries and drivers are installed.

 ---